Crater (film): Plot

-As they play with the oxygen cannisters in a game of launch, Borney nearly gets launched into space, but the other kids rescue him.
-Having lost a lot of oxygen, they locate an outpost and head there to discover that it is actually a model home for when humans planned to colonize the Moon.
+As they play with the oxygen canisters in a game of launch-off, Borney nearly gets lost in space, but the other kids rescue him.
+Having lost a lot of oxygen, they locate an outpost and head there to discover that it is actually a model home from the time when humans planned to colonize the Moon.
 The kids find oxygen and food and spend the night.
-Addison regales stories about Earth history and her fear of humanity losing it all to time.
-Following her parents' divorce, her mother decided to take her younger brother Charlie with her to Omega, saddening her.
+Addison regales them with stories about Earth history and her fear of humanity losing it all to time.
+She tells the other kids about how, after her parents divorced, her father brought her to the Moon and her mother took her younger brother Charlie, Addison's best friend, with her to Omega.

 The kids take the rover out the next day, only for it to run out of battery.
 Addison presses the emergency call button before they head out to the crater.

-The kids arrive at the crater to discover that it is a giant glowing cube that is an entrance to an underground bunker containing a pond and a tree.
+The kids arrive at the crater and discover a giant glowing cube that is an entrance to an underground bunker.
 They find a hidden button and the bunker simulates the surface of the Earth.
-Inside a hidden crevice in the floor with a star scratched on, Caleb finds his mother's ashes and a photo of his parents and places his father's ashes next to his mother's.
-Caleb comes to the realization that his father killed himself so that he can go to Omega and refuses to leave, but Dylan tells him that he must go.
-Marcus suddenly collapses from his heart condition and the kids are forced to take him back to the rover, only for a meteor storm to come.
-They manage to make it back, but Dylan's visor is cracked by a falling rock, knocking him unconscious and the front window of the rover is broken, forcing the kids to continue wearing their suits.
+Inside a hidden crevice in the floor, Caleb finds his mother's ashes and a photo of his parents.
+He places his father's ashes next to his mother's.
+Caleb realizes that his father killed himself so that he could go to Omega and refuses to leave, but Dylan tells him that he must go.

+Marcus suddenly collapses from his heart condition.
+The other kids try to take him back to the rover, only for a meteor storm to come.
+They manage to make it back, but Dylan's visor is cracked by a falling rock, knocking him unconscious, and the front window of the rover is broken, forcing the kids to continue wearing their suits.
 Caleb manages to make peace with Dylan as their oxygen runs low and rescuers come.

 Caleb awakens to discover that he has already been taken to Omega, devastated that he never got to say goodbye to his friends.
-He is given a recording device and learns that his friends are all okay and that they were allowed to send a message to him once a year during Caleb's 75-year journey to Omega.
+He is given a recording device and learns that his friends are all alive and that they were allowed to send a message to him once a year during Caleb's 75-year journey to Omega.
 Caleb learns that Marcus started a baseball team, and that Addison started a strike to improve the contracts for the miners.
 They succeeded with Borney becoming the lead administrator.
 Dylan and Addison eventually got married, had kids, and later grandkids.
 Caleb comes across Charlie and the two of them share stories.